malisovm/myTasks_js/README.md

-myTasks is a Kanban-style task manager.
-This is a version created to learn JS, Express and MongoDB with no frontend frameworks.

-Deprecated in favor of the more functional [React-based version](https://github.com/malisovm/mytasks_react).
+# Pure JS Kanban board

+This is an attempt to write a minimalistic Kanban-style task manager with only vanilla JS (no frontend fremeworks).
+Works on custom HTML elements.

+A more functional React-based version is available [here](https://github.com/malisovm/mytasks_react).